Defense cuts, Ex-Im bank weigh on aerospace companies

 The 10th annual Reuters Aerospace and Defense Summit will delve into these and other questions in meetings with top government officials and executives from U.S. and European aerospace and defense firms in Washington, D.C., Sept.
 9-11.

-Pentagon officials and executives from Lockheed Martin, engine maker Pratt & Whitney, a unit of United Technologies (UTX.N), and Britain’s BAE Systems PLC (BAES.L) will provide insights about the world's biggest arms program – a $400 billion effort to develop a new multirole fighter that will replace over a dozen older plane models now in use around the world.
+Pentagon officials and executives from Lockheed Martin, engine maker Pratt & Whitney, a unit of United Technologies, and Britain’s BAE Systems PLC will provide insights about the world's biggest arms program – a $400 billion effort to develop a new multirole fighter that will replace over a dozen older plane models now in use around the world.

 Against a flat sector, as measured by the Thomson Reuters North American Aerospace and Defense Index, Lockheed has surged 16 percent this year, while United Technologies has fallen 4 percent and B/E Aerospace has slipped 3.7 percent.

-Executives from Airbus Group (AIR.PA) and Boeing Co (BA.N) will discuss the challenges they face as they speed up commercial jet production and introduce new fuel-saving models over the next few years.
+Executives from Airbus Group and Boeing Co will discuss the challenges they face as they speed up commercial jet production and introduce new fuel-saving models over the next few years.

 Both companies booked more than 1,000 new orders in the first eight months of the year, defying critics who said an order bubble was set to burst, and the companies are delivering record numbers of new jets.
 Investors are still cautious about the outlook.
 Boeing stock has slid eight percent this year, after logging an 80 percent gain in 2013.
 Airbus is down 12 percent.